Limuru: Recent developments

 Due to its proximity to Nairobi and its location on the main highway linking Nairobi to other towns like Naivasha, Eldoret and Kisumu, Limuru is attracting investors and businesses.
 In July 2014, developers of a new 120000 ft2 shopping mall broke ground.
-This will be the first mall in the town.
-Tuskys, the number two supermarket chain in Kenya by sales, will be the anchor tenant, taking up about 50% of the rental space.
-The development is expected to cost KSh650 million (approx. US$7.5 million) to construct, and is expected to be ready during the second half of 2018.
-The number three supermarket chain in the country, naivas together with Society Stores have opened new stores in Limuru during the year 2016 & 2017 respectively.
-The new supermarkets will join others such as Cleanshelf, the then major supermarket in the town, as at January 2015.
-The Great Kenyan Bake Off, the Kenyan version of The Great British Bake Off, was filmed at Limuru.
+This was the first mall in the town.
+Tuskys, the number two supermarket chain in Kenya by sales, was the anchor tenant, taking up about 50% of the rental space.
+The development was expected to cost KSh650 million (approx. US$7.5 million) to construct, and to be ready during the second half of 2018.
+The number three supermarket chain in the country, Naivas together with Society Stores opened new stores in Limuru in 2016 and 2017 respectively.
+The new supermarkets joined others such as Cleanshelf, which was the major supermarket in the town as of January 2015.
+The Great Kenyan Bake Off, the Kenyan version of The Great British Bake Off, was filmed in Limuru.